OpenHD/Documentation/hardware/cameras.md

 Since we now support multiple platforms, Camea-Support needs to be split into multiple cathegories, since not every platform supports every camera.

 USB-Cameras are generally usable with any SBC.
-HDMI-Cameras and IP-Cameras are currently only supported on the Pi-SBC's.
+HDMI-Cameras are currently only supported on the Pi-SBC's.
+IP-Camera support is not ready, yet.

 Some USB 3.0 cameras _might_ be capable of ultra-low latency when paired with a suitable SBC with a zero-copy video processing pipeline, but in most cases USB cameras are only suitable when they have an internal h264/h265 encoder. (currently there is no known usb camera, which is able to achieve lower latency then a csi camera)